froden/digipostarkiv/README.md

 # Digipostarkiv

-Desktop application to syncronize files to Digipost.
+OSX Desktop application to syncronize files to Digipost.

 ### Features